Link to the aNaLoG.MaN main page

 In 2007 we got an email from Claus Holm Jensen from pedalsite.dk who told us he found a simple fix for this problem.
 I tested it out and it was perfect!
 I studied the schematic and layout and found a way to do it even easier, by moving just one component and one wire, and it seems to work just fine.
 Also it is a very reliable mod as there are no parts floating off the board.
 So we will now (October 2007 and later) do this "bleed fix" mod to all SD1 pedals that come in for mods or repair.
 If we have previously modified your SD1 and you are annoyed with the bleed through, we can do this mod for you for $10 plus S & H.

 I have spent weeks of research changing nearly every component on the SD-1 and have found the ones that really make it sound better- like pulling a blanket off the speaker cabinet!
-The SD-1/808 mods are the same price as TS9 mods even though there is much more work involved in the modification and more parts to change.
+The stock SD-1 and many other Boss pedals have a "chalky" tone, we make it creamier. we The SD-1/808 mods are the same price as TS9 mods even though there is much more work involved in the modification and more parts to change.
 Some people really like Boss pedals, and they have much better switches than the TS9, so this is a great choice and cheaper than a TS-9/808 if you want a good smooth overdrive.
 Also the SD-1 seems to have a bit more low end after the mod.
 Our SD-1 mod improves the tone and low end even when OFF, as we change two capacitors that are sucking tone and low end when the pedal is ON or OFF.
 The silver mod improves the bypass tone even more, we now put in New Old Stock TS-808 switching FETS to clean up the bypassed sound.